August 11, 2025 (9mo ago) — last updated March 24, 2026 (1mo ago)

 3.

-Microsoft Work Trend Index and related analyses on hybrid work trends, https://www.microsoft.com/en-us/worklab/work-trend-index/hybrid-work
+Microsoft Work Trend Index, hybrid work analyses, https://www.microsoft.com/en-us/worklab/work-trend-index/hybrid-work

 4.